kmansoft/srtc-macos-demo/README.md

 Please clone this repository with `--recurse-submodules` to bring in the srtc library and the Opus audio encoder.

-Build those two by running `build-srtc.sh` and `build-opus.sh`, then open the project in XCode and build it.
+Build those two first by running `build-srtc.sh` and `build-opus.sh`, then open the project in XCode and build it.

 #### Testing with Pion